We're all familiar with the saying “it's better to give than receive”. What might surprise you is that this is actually backed up by research.

 Whatever you can manage today is good enough.
 Some people feel that the lockdown is giving them the time and chance to learn new skills or try new things.
 That may be you, and if so, enjoy and celebrate that.

-If this isn’t you, try not to beat yourself up about what you see others doing.
-If things are hard right now, try and find some small things to celebrate each day.
+If this isn’t you, don't beat yourself up about it.
+If things are hard for you right now, try and find some small things to celebrate each day.
 Getting up and washing your hair can be just as much of an achievement as someone else posting about a 5k run on Instagram.

 Try to tune out the voice of judgement and comparison and tune in to the voice that says you are enough.